lukesanderson/SYSC3303/README.txt

 ------------------
 	 Intermediate host that connects to client and passes on packets (client to server, and server to client).

 To Run Program
 ---------------
 1)

+NOTES TO COMPLETE:
+-Mention directory in server side.
+-specify where client stores and receives
+-size of files accepted
+-test bytes